jethomas2020/SQLAlchemy-Challenge/README.md

     Designed a query that lists all stations with their corresponding observation count in descending order.
         Which station is the most active (i.e., has the greatest number of observations)?

+    Designed a query for the lowest, highest, and average temperature for the most active station.

     Designed a query to retrieve the last 12 months of temperature observation data (TOBS) for the most active station.